carlosgits/curriculum/README.md

 ### About Me

-I am a passionate and dedicated full-stack developer with junior knowledge and strong interest in web development, I have actively pursued opportunities to expand my knowledge and skills in Javascript, HTML CSS and React  I like challenges and enjoy collaborating with others
+I am a passionate and dedicated front-end developer with  knowledge and a strong interest in web development, I have actively pursued opportunities to expand my knowledge and skills in Javascript, HTML CSS, and React  I like challenges and enjoy collaborating with others

 ### GitHub Projects